 FINMA only supervises institutions it has authorised to engage in financial market activity.
-This supervisory function is prudential in respect of banks, insurance companies and other financial service providers: these institutions must always have adequate capital buffers and liquidity, and should have their risk exposure under control.
+This supervisory function is prudential in respect of banks, securities firms, insurance companies and other financial service providers: these institutions must always have adequate capital buffers and liquidity, and should have their risk exposure under control.
 FINMA must also ensure that their senior management comply with the professional and personal requirements set out in financial market legislation.
 FINMA monitors these requirements regularly and thoroughly, whilst also taking a proactive perspective.
 A risk-based approach is pursued by FINMA to ensure that its priorities in respect of prudential supervision are correct.

 Category 1 includes large, complex, networked companies which engage in risk-prone activities that, under certain circumstances, could threaten the stability of the financial system.
 Smaller, low-risk financial service providers are subject to less intensive supervision.
 Category 6 comprises market participants who are authorised by FINMA but are not subject to prudential supervision.

 FINMA performs many supervisory activities itself, but private audit firms also play an important role in the area of auditing.
-They regularly undertake assessments on behalf of FINMA to establish compliance with the supervisory regulations, thus serving to extend FINMA’s reach.
+They regularly undertake assessments on FINMAʼs instructions to establish compliance with the supervisory regulations, thus serving to extend FINMA’s reach.
 Audit firms draw up an annual risk analysis on all institutions subject to prudential supervision, which is provided to FINMA.
 Every regulatory audit performed results in an audit report which is submitted to FINMA by the audit firm.
 In the event of case-related audits, FINMA may appoint additional mandataries- if, for example, specialist expertise or an independent opinion is required.

 Prudential supervision is the most comprehensive form of supervision performed by FINMA, but certain financial market participants may be subjected to partial, non-prudential supervision or no supervision at all: